 Human chorionic gonadotrophin; hCG; Novarel; Ovidrel; Pregnyl; A.P.L; Profasi; Chorex; Chorigon; Chorigon-10

 During the menstrual cycle, when an egg is released from the ovary at ovulation, the remnants of the ovarian follicle (which enclosed the egg) form a new, temporary ovarian gland called the corpus luteum, which produces the hormone progesterone.
-If, after two weeks, the ovulated egg remains unfertilised, the corpus luteum stops producing progesterone.
+If, after two weeks, the ovulated egg remains unfertilised, the corpus luteum stops producing progesterone, and breaks down.
 Through a feedback mechanism, this signals the pituitary gland to produce follicle stimulating hormone (and to a lesser extent luteinising hormone) to initiate the next menstrual cycle.
 However, in the event that the ovulated egg is fertilised by sperm and an embryo is conceived, it is vital that the corpus luteum continues to produce progesterone until the placenta is established (the placenta then takes over progesterone production).
 It is important that the corpus luteum keeps producing progesterone because loss of progesterone leads to shedding of the womb lining (menstruation), which would prevent an embryo from implanting.
 Human chorionic gonadotrophin is the embryonic hormone that ensures the corpus luteum continues to produce progesterone throughout the first trimester of pregnancy.

 As well as maintaining progesterone production from the ovary, human chorionic gonadotrophin may also play a role in making sure the lining of the uterus (endometrium) is ready to receive the implanting embryo.
 Recent studies have indicated that human chorionic gonadotrophin may help to increase the blood supply to the uterus and be involved in re-shaping the lining of the uterus in preparation for the implanting embryo.